thanasxda/basic-linux-setup/README.md

 # BASIC-LINUX-SETUP
 Setup has been slimmed down to avoid bloating and serious degradation of performance.
+Script requires maintenance to work with future updates of linux and I don't have the time for it.
+Chances are it does not work.
+Issues will probably be minor and package related.
+Fix it yourself if so... bored.
+Turns out experimental debian repo decided to break the system.
+Removing them from this setup for now but I wont constantly fix their issues...
+It's not cause of the mixture of repo's same happens in debian.
+Use experimental repo's at own risk.
 ![image](bls.jpg)

 ## ₀.
 Table of contents